joshi-kaushal/hello-nextjs/README.md

 1. The build time is proportional to the number of pages in the app.

 2. The page contains stale data till the time you rebuild the app.

+### Incremental Static Side Generation

+The problem with SSG is, if you change the data after the build, pages won't reflect latest data and will be stale.
+The only way to fix this in SSG is rebuild the app.

+With ISR, we can update static pages after they are built.
+Statically generating individual pages without needing to rebuild the entire site solves issue of dealing with state data.